Sauvignon Blanc in Sonoma County

 Sauvignon Blanc Key Facts

-Sauvignon Blanc is an important white grape in Bordeaux, France, where it’s made as a dry white or often combined with Semillon to make a sweet wine style.
-Perhaps more aspired to by international winemakers, Sauvignon Blanc grown in the more northern Loire Valley of France, notably the regions Sancerre and Pouilly-Fumé, is revered for its high acidity and mineral notes.
+One parent of the red grape Cabernet Sauvignon, Sauvignon Blanc is an important white grape in Bordeaux, France, where it's often made as a dry white or combined with Semillon to make a sweet or dessert wine.
+Sauvignon Blanc grown in the more northern Loire Valley of France, notably the regions Sancerre and Pouilly-Fumé, is revered for its high acidity and mineral notes.

-More recently, the upstart New World producers of New Zealand defined an iconic style of grassy, fresh and fruity Sauvignon Blanc.
+More recently, the New World producers of New Zealand have defined an iconic style of grassy, fresh and fruity Sauvignon Blanc.

 Sauvignon Blanc in Sonoma County

-That changed.
-Today, Sauvignon Blanc is the second-most planted white wine grape in Sonoma County, albeit at less than one-fifth of Chardonnay’s reign, with 2,500 acres in Sonoma County in 2016 (compare to Chardonnay’s 15,800).
-In 2017, around 10,000 tons of Sauvignon Blanc were crushed, at an average price to the grower of about $1,734 per ton, while Chardonnay fetched $2,332.
+Sauvignon Blanc is the second-most planted white wine grape in Sonoma County, albeit at less than one-fifth of Chardonnay's reign.
+In 2020, 14,125 tons of Sauvignon Blanc were crushed at an average price of $1,554 per ton; that same year, 47, 878 tons of Chardonnay were crushed at an average per-ton price of $2,311.

 Sauvignon Blanc Style

-When Sonoma County winemakers reference international styles, they often may refer to a more “mineral-driven” Loire or Sancerre style on the one hand or a more “fruit-driven” New Zealand style on the other.
-Neither of these should be taken as always representative of the wines of those regions—it’s a very basic roadmap.
+When Sonoma County winemakers reference international styles, they often may refer to a more "mineral-driven" Loire or Sancerre style, or a more "fruit-driven" New Zealand style.
+However, these styles merely provide a basic roadmap to what's possible for Sauvignon Blanc in these regions.

-Sauvignon Blanc may be aged in stainless steel, and more popularly in recent years, concrete eggs, or in barrels.
+In terms of winemaking, Sauvignon Blanc may be aged in stainless steel, concrete eggs, or barrels.
 While a rounder, more oak-influenced style may be achieved in oak barrels, the wine is very rarely fermented in new oak or fermented malolactically, as is often the case with Chardonnay.
-When aged in tanks or barrels on the lees, Sauv Blanc (also called “SB,” or “Savvy,”) may acquire a creamy top note, while barrel aging may round out flavors and even add a hint of smoke.
+When aged on its lees in tanks or barrels, Sauv Blanc (also called "SB," or "Savvy") may acquire a creamy top note, while barrel aging may round out flavors and even add a hint of smoke.

 Sonoma County's Key Sauvignon Blanc Regions